vsoch/hpsf-tac/proposals/flux/README.md

 *   **flux-python** & **flux-sched-py**: Comprehensive Python bindings for the core and scheduler, allowing users to write custom scheduling policies (e.g., AI-driven scheduling) in Python.
 *  **flux-restful-api**: A web service that exposes Flux functionality over HTTP.
 This allows external systems (Web UIs, Workflow Engines, CI/CD pipelines) to submit jobs, query status, and inspect system state using standard REST patterns and JSON, removing the requirement for a local shell.
 *  **fluence**: Custom scheduler plugin for Kubernetes that enables gang scheduling and more fine-grained topology specification for Job and related abstractions.
-**dyad**: A module that provides an abstraction of shared storage over local storage resources, enabling orchestration of jobs that produce and consume data, acceleration of I/O-bound workloads, and optimized job scheduling with respect to data locality and dependencies.
+*  **dyad**: A module that provides an abstraction of shared storage over local storage resources, enabling orchestration of jobs that produce and consume data, acceleration of I/O-bound workloads, and optimized job scheduling with respect to data locality and dependencies.
+*  **flux-coral2**: A project that provides specialized plugins and services tailored for the DOE CORAL-2 systems.
+These components enable Flux to manage and interact with specific system resources and services on those large-scale HPC platforms.

 We have chosen these projects to highlight that are most relevant to core Flux functionality ([flux-core](https://github.com/flux-framework/flux-core) and [flux-sched](https://github.com/flux-framework/flux-sched)) along with those that are or will be increasingly relevant to the AI/ML, cloud, or workflows communities (the remainder).